gatling/gatling/CONTRIBUTING.md

 #### Commits and commit messages

 The commit message must be explicit and states what the commit changes.
-It must also references the Github issue it's closing.
+It must also reference the GitHub issue it's closing.
 A good example is : `Disable IPv6 by default, close #2013`.